-You need to know a lot about the structure of a document
+You need to know a lot about the structure of an XML document.

-You need to move parts of the document around (you might want to sort certain elements, for example)
+You need to move parts of an XML document around (you might want to sort certain elements, for example).

-You need to use the information in the document more than once
+You need to use the information in an XML document more than once.

-DOM4J gives java developers flexibility and easy maintainablity of xml parsing code.
-It is light weight and quick API.
+DOM4J provides Java developers the flexibility and easy maintainablity of XML parsing code.
+It is a lightweight and quick API.

-The DOM4J defines several Java classes.
-Here are the most common classes:
+DOM4J defines several Java classes.
+Here are the most common classes −

 Document − Represents the entire XML document.
 A Document object is often referred to as a DOM tree.

 Element − Represents an XML element.
-Element object has methods to manipulate its child elements,its text, attributes and namespaces.
+Element object has methods to manipulate its child elements, text, attributes, and namespaces.

 Common DOM4J methods

-SAXReader.read(xmlSource)() − Build the DOM4J document from the xml source.
+SAXReader.read(xmlSource)() − Build the DOM4J document from an XML source.

-Document.getRootElement() − Get the root element of the XML.
+Document.getRootElement() − Get the root element of an XML document.

-Element.node(index) − Get the XML node at particular index in the element.
+Element.node(index) − Get the XML node at a particular index in an element.

 Element.attributes() − Get all the attributes of an element.

-Node.valueOf(@Name) − Get the value of an attribute with given name of the element.
+Node.valueOf(@Name) − Get the values of an attribute with the given name of an element.